mrrfv/open-android-backup/README.md

 **Info for the security conscious**

 Using hooks that you don't trust is a security risk that we don't claim responsibility for!
-They have the same access over your phone and computer as Linux Android Backup, making it possible for attackers to backdoor or wipe your devices.
+They have the same access over your phone and computer as Open Android Backup, making it possible for attackers to backdoor or wipe your devices.
 You must check the contents of the hook you'd like to use before running the script.

-Linux Android Backup doesn't automatically load hooks, and you have to allow the use of them before they are even touched by the program.
+Open Android Backup doesn't automatically load hooks, and you have to allow the use of them before they are even touched by the program.

 **Info for developers**